Beth Chamberlin: Career

 Chamberlin is best known for her portrayal of Beth Raines Spaulding LeMay Winslow Spaulding Bauer Spaulding on the CBS daytime soap opera Guiding Light.
 She was the second actress to portray the role and initially portrayed Beth for a two-year stint from 1989 to 1991.
 She returned to the role in November 1997 full-time and remained with the show until its cancellation in 2009.
 She also played the role of Lorelei Hills, Beth's dissociative identity disorder personality, from 2001 to 2002.
 She was nominated for the 2010 Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series for her portrayal as Beth Raines on the final season of Guiding Light.
 Additionally, Chamberlin was nominated two other times for Soap Opera Digest Awards, once in 1991 for Outstanding Super Couple and again in 1998 for Outstanding Villainess.

 On primetime television, Chamberlin guest starred on Columbo, Silk Stalkings, Cashmere Mafia, Law & Order: Special Victims Unit, Blue Bloods, and Chicago Med.
 She co-starred in two television pilots; Murder in Manhattan for ABC in 2013, and Untitled Wall Street Project for CBS in 2014.
 In 2022, she was cast as a series regular in the third season of the crime drama series La Reina del Sur playing Jane Kosar.

 Personal life

 Chamberlin has been married to Dr. Peter Roy since 1994.

 In March 2008, Chamberlin released "The Kettlebell Way To Your Perfect Body" and launched a health and fitness website.
 She released her second kettlebell DVD, "The Kettlebell Way, Volume 2 - Empire State" in the November, 2008.
 Chamberlin is a certified kettlebell trainer and a member of National Strength and Conditioning Association.

+On December 4, 2025, Chamberlin revealed in a series of Instagram videos that she had been diagnosed with endometrial cancer in October of that year and had undergone a hysterectomy.
+She revealed that the cancer was in its early stages and had not spread to anywhere else in her body, stating that she was "lucky."